The Marijuana Control, Legalization and Revenue Act of 2016

 (o) Ensure that local jurisdictions may not define as a nuisance per se any action or conduct authorized by this Act, rather, a showing of an actual nuisance shall be required;

-(p) Allow for a comprehensive seed-to-sale program for marijuana grown in California.
+(p) Allow for a comprehensive seed-to-sale program for cannabis grown in California.

-(q) Encourage the Governor and Legislature to reclassify and de-schedule cannabis from the California Uniform Controlled Substances Act and add it to the list of available medicines in California.
+(q) Encourage the Governor and Legislature to reclassify and remove cannabis from the list of scheduled substances, known as the California Uniform Controlled Substances Act and add it to the list of available medicines in California.

 (r) Encourage the Governor and Legislature to remove cannabis related activities from the prohibitions contained within Health and Safety Code Sections 11014.5, 11364.5, 11364.7, 11365, 11366, 11366.5, 11379.6, 11470, 11488, 11488.5, 11570, 11703 and 11705.